plaid/plaid-node-legacy/README.md

 ## Getting started

-The module supports all Plaid API endpoints.
-For complete information about the API, head to the [docs][2].
+The module supports all Plaid legacy API endpoints.
+For complete information about the API, head to the [legacy API docs][2].

 ### Public Endpoints